exercism/java/concepts/inheritance/introduction.md

 # Introduction

+## Inheritance

-Inheritance is a core concept in OOP (Object Oriented Programming).
+Inheritance is a core concept in OOP (Object-Oriented Programming).
 It donates IS-A relationship.
 It literally means in programming as it means in english, inheriting features from parent(in programming features is normally functions and variables).

 Consider a class, `Animal` as shown,